SPECIALIST ORAL PATHOLOGY DIAGNOSIS AND TREATMENT IN SYDNEY

 Removal of lymph nodes

-Where will the surgery be performed?
+Where Will the Surgery be Performed?

 Depending on your specific condition and medical needs, you may be able to have a biopsy completed during your initial consultation.
 This procedure is performed under local anaesthetic, using small injections to numb the teeth, gums, and surrounding tissues to ensure you remain comfortable throughout.